Beautiful blue hues with cayenne level heat…

 Where can you buy FIlius Blue peppers?

-As a popular ornamental pepper, Filius Blue seeds and plants are widely available online and at many local gardening centers.
+As a popular ornamental pepper, Filius Blue seeds and plants are widely available online (Amazon) and at many local gardening centers.
 Finding them fresh (without growing them yourself) is more about who you know.
 It’s truly an ornamental first and foremost, so look to those with a penchant for edible landscaping.

 For those looking for something different among ornamentals, the deep blue and purple tints of the Filius Blue pepper make this chili a standout.
 Its compact size, too, provides plenty of flexibility for use.
 It’s a terrific choice for edible landscaping projects.